sschneider138/PaintPalWebsite/README.md

 # PaintPalWebsite

+Course project for CSCI 8836, Intro to Software Engineering

 Welcome to PaintPal!
 PaintPal is a web application that allows you to input the dimensions to your room, and calculate the estimate for the amount of paint you will need to cover that space.